jaygoode/ai_flash_cards/plan.md

-# ai_flash_cards

-flash card api tool with the new ai protocol MCP
 -read youtube videos -get subtitles or transcript, create flashcards -options to choose which type of grammar or word types to create from, verbs adjectives etc